Ulster County Personnel Department

 SUBJECT OF EXAMINATION: Written test will cover knowledge, skills and/or abilities in such areas as:

-Arithmetic Reasoning: These questions are designed to test a candidate's ability to solve an arithmetic problem presented in a sentence or short paragraph form.
-The candidate must read the problem, understand the situation presented, decide what must be done to solve it and apply the appropriate arithmetic operation(s) in the appropriate order in order to determine the correct solution.
-Knowledge of addition, subtraction, multiplication and division is necessary.
-Questions may also involve the use of percents, decimals and fractions.
+3. ARITHMETIC REASONING: These questions test your ability to solve an arithmetic problem presented in sentence or short paragraph form.
+You must read the problem, understand the situation presented, decide what must be done to solve it, and apply the appropriate arithmetic operation(s) in the appropriate order in order to determine the correct solution.
+Knowledge of addition, subtraction, multiplication, and division is necessary.
+Questions may also involve the use of percents, decimals, and fractions.
+You should bring with you a hand-held battery- or solar-powered, non-programmable calculator for use on this test.
+You will not be permitted to use the calculator function of your cell phone.

 STUDY GUIDE-ACCOUNT CLERICAL SERIES: